affinity-digital-ltd/unit1/README.md

 You should have built enough of a foundation during the self-study course to be familiar enough with Ruby/Rails, HTML and CSS.

+However, this project contains a branch for most steps of the development process.
+So if you find yourself getting really stuck, you can refer to that particular branch for support.
+Please bear in mind, that this should only be used as a last resort.

 For the duration of the course you will now be following the process as outlined below:

 ## Writing User Stories and Defining Database Schemas